 You can invoke the AEA Command Line Interface (CLI) from a Graphical User Interface (GUI) accessed from a web browser.

-These instructions will take you through building an agent, starting an OEF Node, and running the agent - all from the GUI.
+These instructions will take you through building an AEA, starting an OEF search and communication node, and running the AEA - all from the GUI.

 Follow the Preliminaries and Installation instructions here.